Quansight-Labs/jupyter-a11y-testing/README.md

 └── LICENSE                                             # license file
 ```

+### Running the tests ✨

-👉🏽 To learn more about the automated tests for JupyterLab, check the [JupyterLab tests README](./testing/jupyterlab/README.md).
+👉🏽 To learn about how to run and inspect the JupyterLab accessibility tests check the [JupyterLab testing README](./testing/jupyterlab/README.md).

 ## Pre-commit hooks 🧹